-- 1. Inability to invest and maintain the estate - 2.
-Potential negative impact on safety and quality/increased risk of harm - 3.
-Financial Special Measures - 4.
-Inability to pay suppliers/supply disruption - 5.
-Increased cost of borrowing
+1. Inability to invest and maintain the estate

+2. Potential negative impact on safety and quality/increased risk of harm

+3. Financial Special Measures

+4. Inability to pay suppliers/supply disruption

+5. Increased cost of borrowing

-Key Controls Potential Sources of Assurance Where we can go in a vidence that our control (suptame on which we are place religions are effective) Likelihood x Annual Risk Score /hat controls/systems, we have in place to assist in securing delivery of our objective.
-Where we can gain evidence that our controls/systems on which we are place reliance, are effective Tolerance Score Risk Score Consequence Score 2018/19 Q4 2019 Q1 Q dgetary controls (income & expenditure) in place including virement authorisation, workforce control and variance Internal Assurances Q4 Q1 Q llysis.
-Monthly reporting to Finance and Performance reports and the Board to reflect financial position. asures to mitigate financial risk overseen by Finance and Performance Committee.
+Key Controls Potential Sources of Assurance Ini What controls/systems, we have in place to assist in securing delivery of our objective.
+Where we can gain evidence that our controls/systems on which we are place reliance, are effective Ri: Sc Budgetary controls (income & expenditure) in place including virement authorisation, workforce control and variance analysis.
+Internal Assurances Monthly reporting to Finance and Performance reports and the Board to reflect financial position.
+Measures to mitigate financial risk overseen by Finance and Performance Committee.
 Financial objective included in individual appraisals.
-Setting of financial objectives in senior management appraisals. tional financial controls implemented in September 2019 to address significant financial variances for 2019/20.
-Budget setting Financial Forecasts cial Assurance Board in operation, which reviews the financial position, making recommendations for improvement.
-Briefings on risk Pipeline of schemes to reduce cost. reas are completing a Financial Recovery Plan to reduce the current overspending position in 2019-20 and to lop efficiency plans for 2020-21.
+Setting of financial objectives in senior management appraisals.
+Additional financial controls implemented in September 2019 to address significant financial variances for 2019/20.
+Budget setting Financial Forecasts Briefings on risk Pipeline of schemes to reduce cost.
+All areas are completing a Financial Recovery Plan to reduce the current overspending position in 2019-20 and to develop efficiency plans for 2020-21.
 Financial Recovery plans oversight is through the FAB and F&P. Use of data sources (e.g. Model hospital and PLICS data) to drive improvement and mitigate deterioration.
-Evidencing the routine use of benchmarking data to drive positive mber of additional non-pay controls introduced and stopped spending in a number of areas for the remainder of the icial year.
-The accountability framework is currently being reviewed to strengthen financial management as well as change.
-Alignment and involvement in all ICS collaborative working opportunities including agency group, pathology etc. ty, delivery and workforce with a view to implementation in April 2020.
+Evidencing the routine use of benchmarking data to drive positive change.
+A number of additional non-pay controls introduced and stopped spending in a number of areas for the remainder of the financial year.
+The accountability framework is currently being reviewed to strengthen financial management as well as guality, delivery and workforce with a view to implementation in April 2020.
+Alignment and involvement in all ICS collaborative working opportunities including agency group, pathology etc. quality, derivery and workforce with a view to implementation in April 2020.
 Introduction of a number of additional non-pay controls, stops on spending in a number of areas for the remainder of the financial year.
 Currently reviewing the accountability framework to strengthen financial management as well as quality, delivery and workforce with a view to implementation in April 2020.
 The monthly Finance Assurance Board (FAB) chaired by the Chief Executive., attended by Executive, Divisional Management Teams and Finance colleagues to review and discuss the financial position, forecast and Waste Reduction Programme (WRP) performance.
 Financial Recovery Plan agreed at the end of February 2020 for 2020/21 and year end.
 Regular monthly updates to Board and Finance and Performance Committee.
 (MOVED FROM ACTIONS).
 Actions and risk relating to the achievement of 'incentivised funding' (e.g. Provider Sustainability Funding) will be routinely reviewed .
 (MOVED FROM ACTIONS).
 External Assurances External audit view on value for money.
 Model Hospital benchmarking (including cost per Weighted Activity Unit).
-16 12 20 5x4 20 20 ICS Led Theatre Productivity analysis.
+ICS Led Theatre Productivity analysis.
 GIRFT Programme Shared Cost Improvement Programme (CIP) and Quality, Innovation, Productivity and Prevention (QIPP) group established with the CCGs.
 (MOVED FROM ACTIONS)